-“It is abundantly clear that the incidence of all common cancers is being determined by potentially controllable means…cancer is in large part a preventable disease” Willett.
+“It’s abundantly clear that the incidence of all common cancers is being determined by potentially controllable means.
+Cancer is in large part a preventable disease.”
+Willett.
 W.C (JAMA)

-- Overweight: It is thought more than 1: 20 cancers in the UK alone are linked to being overweight or obese.
+- Overweight: More than 1: 20 cancers in the UK alone are linked to excess weight.

-- Sedentary lifestyle: A Study by American Cancer society found that 1/3 of all cancer deaths last year were directly linked to a lack of exercise.
+- Sedentary lifestyle: A Study by American Cancer Society found 1/3 of all cancer deaths were linked to a lack of activity and exercise.

-- Exercise increases bowel transit time, reducing exposure and absorption of carcinogenic substances.
+- Sedentary: Increases bowel transit: Reducing exposure and absorption of carcinogenic substances.

 - Prevents: Exercise helps prevent many other major illnesses.

 Experts believe nearly 1:10 cancer cases in the U.K are linked to less healthy diets.
 Eating a well-balanced diet, HIGH in fibre, fruit and veg, and LOW in processed foods, red meat, and salt, can help reduce the risk of diagnosis and re-occurrence.

 Take a look at our FOOD FOR THOUGHT